Safe Schools = Strong City.

 Father First.
 Fighter Always.

-Top Issues: The Champion City Core
+The Champion City Project: Core Pillars

 Fix What’s Broken.
 Build What Matters.